Anna Kennedy Online - Our Patrons

 We are fortunate to have a diverse and talented group of Patrons who help to raise Autism Awareness

-We are passionate to change the perceptions on Autism raising awareness and we cannot do this alone and that is why our incredible Patrons are so important and fantastic role models.
-Find out more about our patrons who are helping us spread the word who are passionate about helping with our mission.
+We are passionate to change the perceptions on Autism raising awareness and we cannot do this alone and that is why our incredible Patrons are so important and fantastic role models, find out more about our charity patrons who are helping us spread the word who are passionate about helping with our mission:

 Kacey Ainsworth has been working in entertainment industry since 1978.
 She is a multi awarding winning actress who came into prominence for her portrayal of Little Mo in Eastenders.